What is it all about? Join us on Saturday, March 28th 2020 to find out!

-The SouperFest soup dinner starts at 4 pm in an expansive and tastefully decorated function room at Rundlett School.
-Attendees can sample 30 unique specialty soups crafted by chefs from around concord including cheddar cheese and broccoli, Tovar black bean, chilled blueberry, Linsensuppe, soup pistou and borsht as well as vegetarian, vegan, and gluten-free options.
-Artisan breads are available in abundance, along with a vast selection of desserts prepared by over 25 bakery chefs.
-Mike Bilodeau of Strings and Things Music will provide music, and food-safe bowls hand-crafted by local potters and schools can be purchased for $10 and up.
+The SoupFest soup dinner starts at 4PM in an expansive and tastefully decorated function room at Rundlett Middle School in Concord.
+Attendees can sample thirty-five unique specialty soups crafted by chefs from the Concord area.
+Artisan breads are available in abundance, along with a vast selection of desserts prepared by over twenty-five local bakery chefs.
+There is live music and food-safe bowls hand-crafted by potters and schools can be purchased at the door.

-SoupFest is about the 30 plus Soups and …..
+SoupFest is about the gourmet soups…

-…SoupFest is about all the artisan breads and desserts…..
+…SoupFest is about the artisan breads and desserts…

-Jonathan Sadowski, SoupFest Bread Manager.
+Jonathan Sadowski, SouperFest Bread Manager

 I have been a Concord resident for eight years and a homemade bread enthusiast for about the same amount of time.
-This is my 5th SoupFest and I fall more in love with and more committed to making this event better every year.
+This is my 6th SoupFest and I fall more in love with and more committed to making this event better every year.
 Seeing homelessness up close through volunteer work at South Church’s cold weather shelter lit a fire in my belly to be active with the CCEH, and discovering a way to help while filling people’s bellies made my engagement with this event an easy choice.
 I am a special education teacher in Manchester and enjoy playing basketball, hiking with my crazy family, and, of course, trying/inventing new bread recipes.
 I look forward to filling seats and reed baskets this year, and for years to come.

-….. it’s about the artisan bowls…
+…it’s about the artisan bowls…

 Again available for purchase at SouperFest will be hand crafted soup bowls and 2-D artwork, and handcrafted ceramic mugs!
 All proceeds benefit the work of CCEH.